Job Description

 A vacancy has arisen for a Qualified Social Worker within our busy Justice Social Work Service.
 This is an exciting time as we continue to take forward our delivery plan with national partners to transform Justice services in West Dunbartonshire.

-The primary role of Criminal Justice Social Work can be summarised in the functions of risk assessment/management and supervision of service users in the community.
-The service has a critical role in public protection and takes the lead in discharging the Authorities responsibilities as a Responsible Authority under the terms of the Management of Offenders (Scotland) Act 2005.
+The primary role of Criminal Justice Social Work involves risk assessment/management and supervision of service users in the community.
+The service plays a critical role in public protection and discharges the Authority's responsibilities as a Responsible Authority under the Management of Offenders (Scotland) Act 2005.

-You will provide direct support to service users, and your contribution to team development and working in partnership are at the heart of our service delivery plan, within an integrated partnership, to ensure individuals receive a high-quality, consistent and effective service that upholds local and national outcomes and standards to reduce risk and harm.
+You will provide direct support to service users, and your contribution to team development and partnership working are central to our service delivery plan, within an integrated partnership, to ensure individuals receive a high-quality, consistent, and effective service that upholds local and national standards to reduce risk and harm.

-The post holder will be a qualified social worker, with preferable criminal justice experience and current knowledge of risk assessment, risk management tools and systems including the Caledonian System, LSCMI, SA07, MAPPA and ViSOR.
+The post holder must be a qualified social worker, preferably with criminal justice experience, and have current knowledge of risk assessment, risk management tools, and systems including the Caledonian System, LSCMI, SA07, MAPPA, and ViSOR.

-The successful candidate will be offered regular supervision, training, and professional development opportunities.
-A Degree in Social Work, DipSW or CQSW is essential.
-Please contact Laura Smith/Joe McGinley on 01389 738484 for further details or for an informal discussion.
+The successful candidate will receive regular supervision, training, and professional development opportunities.
+A Degree in Social Work, DipSW, or CQSW is essential.
+For further details or an informal discussion, please contact Laura Smith or Joe McGinley at 01389 738484.

 Requirements

-This post is considered as Regulated Work with Children and Adults under the Protection of Vulnerable Groups (Scotland) Act 2007 and as such, membership with the PVG scheme is essential.
-Preferred applicants will be required to become members of the relevant PVG scheme, or undergo a PVG Scheme update check prior to a formal offer being made by West Dunbartonshire Council.
+This post is considered a Regulated Role under the Protection of Vulnerable Groups (Scotland) Act 2020, and membership with the PVG scheme is essential.
+Further details about the scheme can be found here.
+Preferred applicants will be required to become members of the relevant PVG scheme or undergo a PVG Scheme update check prior to a formal offer.

 Responsibilities

 The employment for which you are applying is excepted from the provisions of section 4(2) of the Rehabilitation of Offenders (Exceptions) Order 1975.
-Applicants are, therefore, not statutorily entitled to withhold information about convictions which for other purposes are "spent" under the provisions of the Act.
-In the event of employment, any failure to disclose such convictions could result in dismissal or disciplinary action.
+Applicants are not statutorily entitled to withhold information about convictions which are spent under the Act.
+Failure to disclose such convictions could result in dismissal or disciplinary action.

 The Individual

-A minimum of 25 days annual leave, increasing a day each year up to 35 days as well as 8 fixed public holidays each year.
+* A minimum of 25 days annual leave, increasing by a day each year up to 35 days, plus 8 public holidays

-Access to employee wellbeing supports including occupational health & counselling if ever you need help and support.
+* Access to employee wellbeing supports, including occupational health and counselling

 #J-18808-Ljbffr